 What about the calibration of the MTi's that Xsens performs?

 The physical property of each sensor is different and to correct for each sensor difference the MTi's are calibrated.
 If no calibration would be performed the biases would be much higher.
-Even though the MTi's are calibrated and that the MTi uses advanced algorithms to correct for the bias, the physical properties of the sensors change which results in a sensors bias.
+Even though the MTi's are calibrated and the fact that the MTi uses advanced algorithms to correct for the bias, the physical properties of the sensors change which results in a sensor bias.